LSeu-Open/Enhanced-BioResearch/README.md

 A curated repository featuring articles, software, tools, pipelines, plugins, and more  for biology research needs.

+All the resources on this page are included on the assumption that you know how to code in Python and/or other languages, or that you're willing to learn.

 The aim is to empower scientists like you to work more efficiently and effectively.

 Please note that while this page offers valuable resources, it is not exhaustive.
 Additionally, inclusion in this collection does not imply full endorsement of every item listed.